About the programme

 Economic Analysis of technology and innovation (7.5 credits, Semester 3)

-In this course you learn how to analyze of technological change and innovation and how it impacts competition and business strategy.
+In this course you learn how to analyse of technological change and innovation and how it impacts competition and business strategy.
 The role of intellectual property, network effects, and technology standards are inherent parts related to technological change.
 Other aspects of the course are markets for technology, and diffusion of new technology.
 The course utilizes your skills from previous courses and is the programme’s profile course.
 Upon completion of the course, you will have acquired skills to predict consequences of technological change and innovation as a manager.

 Research Methods in Industrial Economics (7.5 credits, Semester 3)